obi-amd64/OpenDonita-Dockerized/README.md

 All the documentation is in my personal blog: https://blog.rastersoft.com/?p=2324 (in spanish).

+## Dependencies

+The server requires python 3.5 or greater and the *iot-upnp* module.
+It can be installed with

+    sudo python3 -m pip install iot-upnp

 ## Using OpenDoñita

 To use it, you must first install your own DNS server in your internal network.
 I used a Raspberry Pi with *dnsmasq* and